Convergence of symmetrization processes: -Symmetrization and -symmetrization processes

 A sequence $(H_m)$ in ${\mathcal{G}}(n,i)$ is called {\em weakly $\di$-universal for ${\mathcal{B}}$} if for all $K\in {\mathcal{B}}$ and $l\in \N$, there exists $r(l,K)>0$ such that $\di_{l,m}K\to r(l,K)B^n$ as $m\to \infty$.
 Note that this implies in particular that the successive symmetrals $\di_{1,m}K$ converge to a ball as $m\to \infty$.
 If the constant $r(l,K)$ is independent of $l$, we say that $(H_m)$ is {\em $\di$-universal for ${\mathcal{B}}$}.
 When ${\mathcal{B}}={\mathcal{K}}_n^n$, we shall use the shorter terms {\em weakly $\di$-universal} and {\em $\di$-universal} instead.
 Example~\ref{weakdi} below exhibits a symmetrization process $\di$ and a sequence $(H_m)$ that is weakly $\di$-universal but not $\di$-universal.

 When $i=n-1$, we shall use the terms in the previous paragraph also for the sequences $(u_m)$ of directions in $S^{n-1}$ such that $H_m=u_m^{\perp}$ for each $m$.
 In fact, by \cite[Theorem~3.1]{CouD14}, a sequence $(u_m)$ in $S^{n-1}$ is Steiner-universal if and only if it is Minkowski-universal.
 Since Steiner and Minkowski symmetrization preserve volume and mean width, respectively, it is easy to see that $(u_m)$ is weakly Steiner-universal (or weakly Minkowski-universal) if and only if it is Steiner-universal (or Minkowski-universal, respectively).
-Much is known about such sequences; in particular, \cite[Proposition~3.3]{CouD14} implies that any sequence $(u_m)$ dense in $S^{n-1}$ has a subset that has each of these four equivalent properties.
+Much is known about such sequences; in particular, \cite[Proposition~3.3]{CouD14} implies that a sequence with each of these four equivalent properties can be drawn from any dense set in $S^{n-1}$.
 See Section~\ref{compact} for further references.